Beijing Population Falls, Per Capita Income Rises In 2019 - UrduPoint

 Beijing Population Falls, Per Capita Income Rises In 2019

-The number of permanent residents in Beijing saw a slight drop to about 21.54 million at the end of last year, 6,000 fewer than at the end of 2018, official data showed Monda
+The number of permanent residents in Beijing saw a slight drop to about 21.54 million at the end of last year, 6,000 fewer than at the end of 2018, official data showed Monday

 BEIJING, (APP - UrduPoint / Pakistan Point News - 2nd Mar, 2020 ) :The number of permanent residents in Beijing saw a slight drop to about 21.54 million at the end of last year, 6,000 fewer than at the end of 2018, official data showed Monday.